tandica/rhcsa/practice-exams/yt/yt.md

 ### 5. create collaborative directory

-make directory owned by a certain group: `chgrp marketing /shared/marketing`
+Make directory owned by a certain group: `chgrp marketing /shared/marketing`

-change directory permissions to only be accessed by members of the group and no access for others: `chmod 2770 /shared/marketing`
+Change directory permissions to only be accessed by members of the group and no access for others: `chmod 2770 /shared/marketing`

 ### 6. make a cronjob